Ecclesiastical Nagasaki: Lease

 Fearful that Nagasaki might fall to his rival Takanobu, Omura Sumitada, or Dom Bartolomeu, decided to grant the city directly to the Jesuits in 1580.

 As appointed "Visitor of Missions in the Indies", Alessandro Valignano was responsible for concluding with Sumitada the terms of the lease, including all the legal details, being himself a jurist.
 The Jesuits would be responsible for electing a regedor to administer the city and pledge allegiance to Sumitada, who was still nominally considered the lord of the territory.
-By this bilateral agreement, Nagasaki was in a very similar situation as Macau, where the Portuguese had agreed to pay the authorities of Guangzhou a fee to in exchange for special privileges over the territory.
+By this bilateral agreement, Nagasaki was in a very similar situation as Macau, where the Portuguese had agreed to pay the authorities of Guangzhou a fee in exchange for special privileges over the territory.

 The city

 Unlike many Asian cities built on a grid inspired by the Chinese model, Nagasaki was built around a centre where the most important buildings were located, namely the church, the charity (the Misericórdia) and the town hall, though it did not have any fortifications.

-Between 1603 and 1613 Nagasaki would also have a painting school, guided by the Italian Giovanni Nicolo.
+Between 1603 and 1613 Nagasaki would also have a painting school, guided by the Italian Giovanni Niccolò.

 Nagasaki had a "Civil Code" and "Criminal Code", distinct from Japanese law - which was adapted to Roman law; corporal punishments were lessened.
 The city was described as having "an unusual number of children" as its Christian inhabitants avoided infanticide, otherwise common in Japanese society.
 The houses were painted white, as in Portuguese fashion.
 The city had 5000 inhabitants by 1590, and 15,000 in 1600.

 The "black ship" or ships, known to the Portuguese as the nau do trato ("the trade ship"), arrived from Goa once every year, between August and September and left as soon as the winds shifted, usually in November or afterwards, in February or March – a journey that could take as many as 2 years or more to complete, because of the different monsoon patterns throughout east and southeast Asia.
-Whenever the ship was in port, its captain served as the highest authority in any matter pertaining the city.